 Bringelly Rural Fire Station

-Detailed PFAS investigations have commenced at Bringelly RFS at 5A Greendale Road, Bringelly 2556.
+PFAS investigations have commenced at the Bringelly Rural Fire Station, 5A Greendale Road, Bringelly, NSW 2556.

-The NSW Environment Protection Authority (NSW EPA) is monitoring the progress of NSW RFS (RFS) PFAS site investigations at Bringelly.
+The NSW Environment Protection Authority (NSW EPA) is monitoring the progress of NSW RFS (RFS) PFAS investigations at the Bringelly Rural Fire Station.

 Why is PFAS being investigated?